 How the Actual Expense Method for Mileage Works

 Using the actual expense method is more in-depth than the standard method.
 First, you will need to determine how many of the miles you traveled were for your business.
-Then you’ll need to find what percent of your total miles that equals.
-For example, if you drove 10,000 miles in 2018 but only 5,000 were for business, then 50% of your miles were business-related.
+Then you’ll need to find what percent of your total miles that represents.

 How many miles can you write off as a deduction?

-- Home to a client appointment or open house
+- Driving from home to a client appointment or open house

-- Your office to a client appointment or open house
+- Driving from your office to a client appointment or open house

-- Your office to business out of town
+- Driving from your office to business out of town

-- Your office to a temporary work location
+- Driving from your office to a temporary work location

-You cannot deduct miles that you travel between your home and your regular office.
+Note: You cannot deduct miles if you drive from home to your regular office.

 The standard mileage rate method may be right for you if:

-- You don’t keep diligent records and receipts for your vehicle expenses throughout the year.
+- You don’t diligently keep track of records and receipts for vehicle expenses throughout the year.
 Using the standard method, the only record you will need is your mileage.

-- Your vehicle gets good gas mileage and did not require any major repairs in the year.
+- Your vehicle gets good gas mileage and did not require any major repairs in 2022.

 The actual expense method may be right for you if: